YueErro/cheatsheets/cheat_sheets/ROS/catkin.md

 # catkin cheat sheet
+Assuming the catkin workespace is in `~/catkin_ws`, you are located there and the corresponding ROS distribution is already sourced (. devel/setup.bash) .

 ## Table of contents
 * [catkin_make](#catkin_make)
 * [catkin_tools](#catkin_tools)

-_Assuming the catkin workespace is in `~/catkin_ws`, you are located there and the corresponding ROS distribution is already sourced._
+**Note:** To ignore a package, place a `CATKIN_IGNORE` file in that package.

 ### catkin_make
 ```sh